roman-kh/roman-kh.github.com/_posts/2015-12-19-numpy-multicore.md

 Almost everybody now uses *numpy* as it is extremely helpful for data analysis.
 However, oftentimes (if not almost always) numpy does not deliver at its full strength since it is installed in a very inefficient way - when it is linked with old-fashioned ATLAS and BLAS libraries which can use only 1 CPU core even when your computer is equipped with a multicore processor or even a few processors.

+*This post is intended for Linux users only.
+Those from Windows world might need additiondal googling.
+The other option is to switch to scientific Python bundles like Anaconda (my choice), Canopy or some other.*

-You might easily check if it is the case for you.
+You might easily check if you are affected by the single core numpy problem.
 To do this just create a simple test program:
 {% highlight python %}
 import numpy as np
 size = 10000